-WordPress comes with a visual post editor which is nice, but there are certain things that it can not do.
+WordPress comes with a visual post editor, which is nice, but there are certain things that it can not do.
 Creating tables is one of them.
 Tables in WordPress are an important tool to sort and present data in an understandable format.
-Even though you can create tables by manually writing HTML and CSS inside your posts, it is not a feasible option for many specially if they lack the HTML and CSS knowledge.
+Even though you can create tables by manually writing HTML and CSS inside your posts, it is not a feasible option for many, especially if they lack HTML and CSS knowledge.
 In this article, we will show you how to add tables in WordPress posts and pages.
-Best of all, you don’t need to know any HTML or CSS to add tables in WordPress using this tutorial.
+Best of all, you don’t need to know any HTML or CSS to add WordPress tables using this tutorial.

-To create a new table click on Add New Table.
+To create a new table, click on Add New Table.
 This will take you to Add Newtab.
 After giving your table a name and description, choose the number of rows and columns you need.
-Don’t worry, you can always add/remove columns and rows from your table when entering data or by editing the table later.
-Click Add Table button when you are done.
+Don’t worry.
+You can always add/remove columns and rows from your table when entering data or by editing the table later.
+Click the Add Table button when you are done.

 That’s it.
 It is this easy to create and add tables in your WordPress posts.
 You don’t have to write a single line of HTML or CSS.
-If you want to customize the look and feel of the table, then there is an option for that (you would need to customize the CSS for this part).
+If you want to customize the table’s look and feel, then there is an option for that (you would need to customize the CSS for this part).

 This plugin can also import data from a CSV file, JSON file, an HTML table, and JSON formats.
 You can also export all your tables in CSV, HTML, and JSON formats.
 For more usage instructions, check out the official TablePress Documentation.